uncbiag/uniGradICON/README.md

 unigradicon-register --fixed=RegLib_C01_2.nrrd --fixed_modality=mri --fixed_segmentation=[fixed_image_segmentation_file_name] --moving=RegLib_C01_1.nrrd --moving_modality=mri --moving_segmentation=[moving_image_segmentation_file_name] --transform_out=trans.hdf5 --warped_moving_out=warped_C01_1.nrrd --io_iterations 50 --io_sim lncc2 --intensity_conservation_loss
 ```

+To optimize using Dice loss for improved anatomical structure alignment, provide segmentations and set a Dice loss weight.
+When enabled, the system converts the segmentations to one-hot encoding, warps them along with the images, and adds a weighted Dice loss term to the optimization objective.
+This encourages better alignment of corresponding anatomical structures between images.

+The total loss becomes:
+`L_total = λ × L_inverse_consistency + L_similarity + dice_loss_weight × L_dice`.

+This feature is particularly useful for organ registration, brain structure alignment, and other tasks where anatomical correspondence is critical.
+Note that the model expects segmentations to be single-channel images with the same shape as the input images.
+The segmentations are automatically converted to one-hot encoding.

 To warp an image
 ```
 unigradicon-warp --fixed [fixed_image_file_name] --moving [moving_image_file_name]  --transform trans.hdf5 --warped_moving_out warped.nii.gz --linear